-Can You Actually Prevent a Fall Down Accident?
+Can You Actually Prevent a Fall Down Accident in New Jersey?

 Truth be told, personal injury attorneys come into play after people are hurt.
 However, that doesn’t speak to best-case scenarios.
 The idea that an “ounce of prevention is worth its weight in gold” makes perfect sense.
 Is it possible to prevent a fall down accident and avoid injury?
 You might be surprised.
 According to the United States Department of Labor, falls are the leading cause of death when it comes to construction accidents.
 In fact, the Occupational Safety and Health Administration (OSHA) runs campaigns associated with fall prevention.